800-450-6118

 During the open release procedure the doctor makes a 2-3 inch long cut on your palm.
 As tissues below the skin are cut and moved aside, the doctor can clearly see the transverse carpal ligament.

 Then, using a scissors or scalpel, the doctor cuts the ligament in half.
-When this happens the wrist bones rapidly snap apart, creating more room inside the wrist joint (inside the carpal tunnel space).
+When this happens the wrist bones rapidly snap apart.
+It then creates more room inside the wrist joint (inside the carpal tunnel space).

 Any excessive bleeding is controlled by the doctor.
-Then the doctor stitches the skin opening closed with sutures or staples.
+Then the doctor closes the open wound with stitches or staples.

 Endoscopic carpal tunnel release surgery